 Try to time your icing so it is ready as soon as your hot cake comes out of the oven for the best results.

 Place butter, cocoa, and milk in a saucepan.

 Stir constantly and bring to a boil.

 Once boiling, remove from heat.
-Add confectioner’s sugar and vanilla, mix well.
+Add confectioner’s sugar and vanilla, and mix well.

-Cover hot cake with marshmallows.
+Cover the hot cake with marshmallows.
 Kids love to do this part!

 Drizzle hot icing over the top and you’re done!

 Your mud cake will look like this, but once the hot icing soaks into and melts the marshmallows, it’ll look like this…